RIOT-OS/RIOT/examples/lorawan/README.md

 By using the real time clock and low-power capabilities of a board, this application shows how to program a LoRaWAN Class A device using RIOT.

-This application is using the Over-The-Air Activation procedure.
+This application is using the Over-The-Air Activation (OTAA) procedure.

 Usage
 -----